Get A Quote

 What Is PVC Cable?

 PVC jackets and insulation deliver general-purpose characteristics.
-PVC offers moderate durability, along with good resistance to UV rays, chemicals and fire.
+They offer moderate durability and good resistance to UV rays, chemicals, and fire.
 PVC materials are widely used and cost-effective.
 They’re also easy to modify with additives like lubricants and plasticizers, making them suitable for more specialized environments.
-But that also means that PVC cables can vary widely, so you’ll need to look closely at individual cables to determine if they are right for your application.
+However, that also means that PVC cables can vary widely, so you’ll need to look closely at individual cables to determine if they are right for your application.

-A PVC jacket is cheaper than rubber because it doesn’t offer the same amount of environmental or impact resistance that the inner wires may need.
+A PVC jacket is cheaper than rubber because it doesn’t offer the same environmental or impact resistance the inner wires may need.
 Romex, for instance, is an indoor cable, but using an electrical cable with all the wires included is much easier than running them individually.
 So, is there a point to having an expensive rubber jacket on the cable?
 Definitely not.
-For many light-duty applications that won’t be exposed to much movement or environmental stress, PVC cables are a good choice, but they’re certainly not the most durable.
+PVC cables are a good choice for many light-duty applications that won’t be exposed to much movement or environmental stress, but they’re certainly not the most durable.

 Another disadvantage of PVC is that it is susceptible to UV light and can crack or become brittle when left in the sun for a long time.
-If used in outdoor cables, PVC needs to have additional jacketing or special additives.
+If used in outdoor cables, PVC needs additional jacketing or special additives.
 When using PVC cables, you’ll also want to consider the halogen-based gases and smoke that are released if it burns.
-While it usually takes quite a high temperature for ignition, it’s not often used for densely populated buildings for this reason.
+While it usually takes quite a high temperature for ignition, it’s not often used for densely populated buildings.

 Some PVC insulations and jackets such as MC cable can resist water, moisture, solvents, gas and oil but have very little impact resistance.